 Welcome to the OPA Support for Portsmouth and the Local area of South Hampshire Group (Charity Number 1062461)

-We welcome anyone diagnosed with or recovering from Oesophageal Cancer, we also welcome family members and friends/carers as we understand that this journey affects more than just the patient.
+We welcome anyone diagnosed with or recovering from Oesophageal and Gastric Cancer, we also welcome family members and friends/carers as we understand that this journey affects more than just the patient.
 Whatever your circumstances, we are here to support you.
 We meet quarterly at the Queen Alexandra Hospital, Cosham.
 At our meetings you will have the opportunity to meet others in a similar situation to you, as well as their family members and those supporting them.
 Meetings are free to attend, and light refreshments are provided.
 Details of our meetings will be updated here regularly, and if you are already a member you will also receive information by post or email.